|

 all the work has the admirable consequence (from the point

-of view of the right-wing) of hiding the true abilities and
+of view of the right-wing) of hiding the true abilities

-and right-wing politics and economics.
+left-wing and right-wing politics and economics.

 The new explanation, however, is subtler and fits the facts

-as they have developed over the course of the industrial revolution.
+as they have developed over the course of the industrial

-productiveness has increased even more so that an increasing
+increased, capital productiveness has increased even more

-percentage of the total output is due to the capital assets.
+so that an increasing percentage of the total output is

-Therefore it follows that if all individuals are to be truly
+all individuals are to be truly productive they must own

-productive they must own (and continuously receive the full
+(and continuously receive the full true earnings of) at

-true earnings of) at least some form of productive assets.
+least some form of productive assets.
+Indeed, without the

-Indeed, without the widespread ownership, the production and
+widespread ownership, the production and consumption sides

-to Says Theorem (Law) they must balance if there is
+Theorem (Law) they must balance if there is to be an efficient

 The new explanation recognises not only technological progress